azurath/larelog/README.md

 5. Enjoy.

 ### GuzzleHttp
-If you're using GuzzleHttp and want to log requests perfomed via it, just pass addinional parameter while creating GuzzleHttp instance:
+If you're using GuzzleHttp and want to log requests performed via it, just pass additional parameter while creating GuzzleHttp instance:
 ```
     $client = new \GuzzleHttp\Client([
         'handler' => (new \Azurath\Larelog\Larelog())->getGuzzleLoggerStack(),